-DATED: DECEMBER 14, 2020
+DATED: JANUARY 21, 2021

-The Senate State Government, Wagering, Tourism and Historic Preservation Committee reports favorably and with committee amendments Senate Bill No. 3091.
+The Senate Budget and Appropriations Committee reports favorably Senate Bill No. 3091 (1R), with committee amendments.

-As amended by the committee, this bill would require developers to offer unit concrete products that utilize carbon footprint-reducing technology as an option in new construction, and establish various tax incentives, and State and local government purchasing preferences, for unit concrete products that utilize carbon footprint-reducing technology.
+As amended, this bill would require builders to offer unit concrete products that utilize carbon footprint-reducing technology as an option in new construction, and establish various tax incentives, and State and local government purchasing requirements, for unit concrete products that utilize carbon footprint-reducing technology.

-Under the bill, a "unit concrete product that utilizes carbon footprint-reducing technology" means a unit concrete product that is certified by the Department of Environmental Protection (DEP), or an independent third party authorized by the DEP, as generating at least 50 percent less carbon dioxide emissions in the production and utilization of the unit concrete product than conventional unit concrete products made with ordinary Portland cement.
+Under the bill, a "unit concrete product that utilizes carbon footprint-reducing technology" means a unit concrete product that is certified by the Department of Environmental Protection (DEP), or an independent third party authorized by the DEP, as generating at least 50 percent less carbon dioxide emissions in the production and utilization of the unit concrete product than conventional unit concrete products made with ordinary Portland cement. products would also be required to conform with the relevant requirements of the "State Uniform Construction Code Act," P.L.1975, c.217 (C.52:27D-119 et seq.) that incorporate by TMS 402/602 Building Code Requirements and Specification for Masonry Structures.
 A "unit concrete product" is a concrete building product that is fabricated under controlled conditions separate and remote from the intended point of use and is produced in a wet cast or dry cast method in a factory setting and then transported to the location of intended use for installation, including all concrete pavers, whether permeable or non-permeable, and concrete block.
 "Unit concrete product" does not include ready mix concrete, sand, stone, gravel, or bituminous concrete or asphalt.

-The bill would require a developer, for any new construction that requires the use of unit concrete products, where technically feasible, to offer unit concrete products that utilize carbon footprint-reducing technology in the new construction.
-This requirement would apply whenever a prospective purchaser enters into negotiations with a developer to construct or purchase a new residential dwelling or commercial building in the State.
-Under the bill, the developer would be required to disclose, in any advertising or offer to construct a new residential dwelling or commercial building, certain information about the cost and environmental benefits of unit concrete products that utilize carbon footprint-reducing technology, and tax incentives available under the bill.
-The bill would require the Commissioner of Community Affairs to publish educational materials concerning unit concrete products that utilize carbon footprint-reducing technology, and provide developers with information concerning the tax incentives established in the bill.
+The bill would require a builder, for any new construction that requires the use of unit concrete products, where technically feasible, to offer as an option unit concrete products that utilize carbon footprint-reducing technology in the new construction.
+This requirement would apply whenever a prospective client enters into negotiations with a builder to construct or purchase a new residential dwelling or commercial building in the State, except that this would not apply to the construction of certain condominiums, attached single-family townhouses, row houses.

+Under the bill, the builder would be required to disclose in writing certain information about the cost and environmental benefits of unit concrete products that utilize carbon footprint-reducing technology, and tax incentives available under the bill.
+The bill would require the Commissioner of Community Affairs to publish educational materials concerning unit concrete products that utilize carbon footprint-reducing technology, and provide builders with information concerning the tax incentives established in the bill.

-Under the bill, receipts from the sale of unit concrete products utilize carbon footprint-reducing technology, including permeable pavement, used in the construction or improvement of any residential dwelling or commercial building in the State would be exempt from the State Sales and Use Tax.
+Under the bill, receipts from the sale of unit concrete products that utilize carbon footprint-reducing technology, including permeable pavement, used in the construction or improvement of any residential dwelling or commercial building in the State would be exempt from the State Sales and Use Tax.
 The bill would also provide both corporation business tax credits and gross income tax credits for persons who purchase and install unit concrete products that utilize carbon footprint-reducing technology, including permeable pavement, in the construction or improvement of any residential dwelling or commercial building, or in the replacement of an impervious surface with permeable pavement.
 The tax credit would be equal to \$2.00 per square foot of qualified unit concrete products purchased and installed.
 The value of the tax credits allowed under the bill would be capped at \$3,000 for a residential property and \$30,000 for a commercial property in a single privilege period.
 In order to qualify for a tax credit, a person would be required to install at least 100 square feet of qualified unit concrete products.